21 must buy best Polish souvenirs

 Famous products made in Poland – Lace or crochet items

-If the g-string or underwear is not for you can find plenty of other hand-made lace items from doilies to tablecloths.
-Polish lace is known the world over for it’s excellent quality and has even been made for international Royal Families.
+If the g-string or underwear is not for you, you can find plenty of other hand-made lace items, from doilies to tablecloths.
+Polish lace is known the world over for its excellent quality and has even been made for international Royal Families.

-There is a long tradition in Poland of making lace, and these souvenirs from Poland make a great gift.
+Poland has a long tradition of making lace, and these souvenirs make great gifts.

 Polish dresses come in all shapes and colors